Skip To Main Content

-With Caraway’s assistance, the WIU offense led both the conference and nation in multiple categories.
-WIU finished the season ranking #1 in the conference in total offense, offensive touchdowns, first downs, 3rd down conversion, passing offense, and passing efficiency.
+In his first year on staff, WIU football won more games in 2024 than the team had won in the last five years combined.
+The Leatherneck offense led both the conference and nation in multiple categories.
+WIU finished the season ranking #1 in the conference in total offense, offensive touchdowns, first downs, 3 rd down conversion, passing offense, and passing efficiency.

 The Leathernecks ranked nationally in passing offense (6th) and first downs (9th).
-Caraway coached tight end Brandon Lanier to a Phil Steele Big South-OVC All-Conference selection.

-On special teams, Caraway led the Leathernecks to finish 2nd in the conference in FG percentage (78.95%) in 2024.
-Kicker Antonio Chadha finished the season as the #2 point-scorer in the league (7.33 points per game) while he and running back Cameron Smith were able to earn spots on the Phil Steele Big South-OVC All-Conference team as special teams players.
+On special teams, Kicker Antonio Chadha finished the season as the #2 point-scorer in the league while he and running back Cameron Smith were able to earn spots on the Phil Steele OVC-Big South All-Conference team as special teams players.

 Before Western, Caraway brought seven years of championship FBS coaching experience to Macomb.